Assemblies and the Global Assembly Cache (C# Programming Guide)

 Assemblies are only loaded into memory if they are required.

-You can programmatically obtain information about an assembly using reflection.
+You can programmatically obtain information about an assembly by using reflection.
 For more information, see the topic Reflection.

 You can use two versions of the same assembly in a single application.
 For more information, see extern alias.